esa/nanosat-mo-framework/docs/source/quickstart.rst

 NMF Quickstart
 ================================================

+.. contents:: Table of contents
+    :local:

 After finishing this page you will have all the libraries needed to build the NMF and apps.

-.. contents:: Table of contents

 Getting the NMF
 ---------------